Happy Death Day 2U

 Happy Death Day 2U is a 2019 American science fiction black comedy slasher film written and directed by Christopher Landon.
-A sequel to 2017's Happy Death Day, it stars Jessica Rothe, Israel Broussard, Suraj Sharma, and Steve Zissis.
+A sequel to Happy Death Day (2017), it stars Jessica Rothe, Israel Broussard, Suraj Sharma, and Steve Zissis.
 The film again follows Tree Gelbman (Rothe), now trapped in the same time loop of a different iteration of her world.
 Jason Blum again serves as a producer through his Blumhouse Productions company.

 The film was released in the United States on February 13, 2019, by Universal Pictures.
-Critics praised Rothe's performance, as well as the film's shift to a more sci-fi tone, although some noted it as derivative of the first film.
-It grossed $64million worldwide against a $9million budget.
-A third film, Happy Death Day to Us, is in active development.
+It received mixed reviews from critics and grossed $64.6 million worldwide.